 Until next time, take care and chit chat again soon,

 Make this easy chicken and rice soup?
 That’s awesome!
-Love it if you left a comment and rating below.
+Love it if you left a comment below.
 Many thanks!

 Easy Slow Cooker Chicken and Rice Soup

 - 1 pound boneless and skinless chicken breasts (or boneless/skinless chicken thighs)

 - 3 stalks carrot , peeled and chopped

 - 2 bay leaves

 - 2 cloves garlic , minced